 The band’s long-awaited followup single “Terrorize My Heart” dropped with a seismic boom in 2016, becoming a bonafide dancefloor filler and staple of DJ sets around the world.
 A firm favorite of tastemakers like Gilles Peterson, Q-Tip, and Questlove, who added it to his 100 Essential Songs You Should Know playlist, it remains a sureshot whose stature as a modern classic is assured.

-Early 2019 saw the addition of singer-songwriter and rapper Lola Adanna (Naomi Shelton & The Gospel Queens) to the lineup, and became a bright new chapter for founding member Mattison and longtime 79.5 saxophonist and flautist, Izaak Mills.
-Beautiful possibilities were on the horizon by early 2020, including a first invitation to headline SXSW; and then the pandemic hit.
-With a canceled tour and no work, 79.5 took to their Gowanus studio to create intricate, glimmering and hopeful demos for their next body of work.
+Early 2019 saw the addition of singer and rapper Lola Adanna (Naomi Shelton & The Gospel Queens) to the lineup, and became a bright new chapter for founding member Mattison and longtime 79.5 saxophonist and flautist, Izaak Mills.
+The current lineup also includes Andrew Raposo (Midnight Magic, Hess is More) on bass and Caito Sanchez (Charles Bradley, Lee Fields) on drums.

 79.5’s eponymous sophomore album is due out Spring 2023 on Razor-N-Tape, with Aaron Frazer (Durand Jones & The Indications) and Mattison as co-producers on the project.